Frequently Asked Questions

 Birth doulas are statistically proven to improve outcomes:

 12% increase in the likelihood of a spontaneous vaginal birth*

 9% decrease in the use of any medications for pain relief

 14% decrease in the risk of newborns being admitted to a special care nursery

 34% decrease in the risk of being dissatisfied with the birth experience*

 *More info here.

 Absolutely not!
-Doulas are for anyone who wants a positive birth experience.
+Doulas are for anyone who wants a positive birth and postpartum experience.
 Doulas are highly respected professionals who work just as well with doctors, midwives and nurses in hospitals and birth centres as they do in home births.

 www.brookmaree.com.au – for beautiful and practical baby slings.
 A good sling is something you should not be without.